gristlabs/grist-help/help/col-types.md

 Clicking the color dropdown to the left of a choice will open a color picker for customizing the fill and text color of a choice.
-Changes to colors are reflected inside cells and throughout the rest of Grist once you save your changes.
+Changes to colors are reflected inside cells and throughout the rest of your document once you save your changes.

-Choices can be re-arranged by clicking and dragging them, which affects the order that they are suggested when typing into a cell.
+Choices can be re-arranged by clicking and dragging them, which determines the order in which they appear when typing into a cell.

 The configuration editor supports many convenient keyboard shortcuts.
 You can press the `Up Arrow` and `Down Arrow` keys to navigate between selected choices;